danielrriggs/danielrriggs.github.io/content/Model of Motivation.md

 	- Resistances comes from 2 major places:
 		- Emotions
 			- ex: a lonely person has a well reasoned desire for companionship, but emotional blockage prevents them from going out).
-		- [[ego|Ahamkara]].
+		- [[Ego|Ahamkara]].
 Our sense of identity can hold us back.
 			- If I view myself as lazy, what does that do for my chance of success?
 It reduces the possibility for success & decreases motivation.
 Our brain doesn't do things it thinks will fail.
 We only engage in tasks we think will be successful.
 In this case, we need to let go of part of our identity.
 3) Action
-	- The [[frontal lobes]] take an abstract goal (like, throw a party) & breaks it down into bitesize pieces.
+	- The [[Frontal lobes]] take an abstract goal (like, throw a party) & breaks it down into bitesize pieces.
 Sometimes the brain doesn't know how to break up a larger goal we set for ourselves.
 The hardest step is usually getting started.
 		- Practical techniques on how to set good goals.
 		- How to operationalize tasks.
 		- How to cultivate an environment that cultivates motivation.